jedevc/fyp-report/report.md

 determining at each level what capture is required to allow deriving both of the values.
 Then we use this as a first-order function in a *reduce* operation to calculate the maximal capture for all the captures.
-Now, by traversing this final computed capture, we derive a type which is the correct type needed in the function signature, since it represents the least-broad type needed to derive all the uses of the variable.
+Now, by traversing this final computed capture, we derive a type that is the correct type needed in the function signature, since it represents the least-broad type needed to derive all the uses of the variable.

-All that's left now is to translate each usage capture that is contained in each block into a new capture which correctly uses the new maximal as a basis for deriving the same value and resulting operation as before.
-To do this, we create an inverted usage capture of the maximal which uses the new derived type of the maximal, but every individual operation is inverted, so dereferences become references, etc. This inversion essentially represents how one might get from the new maximal to the raw value of the variable (however, it's likely nonsensical because it might involve refs of refs, and other strange structures).
-However, we can take this inversion, and put into each found usage capture in place of the old one.
+All that's left now is to translate each usage capture that is contained in each block into a new capture that correctly uses the new maximal as a basis for deriving the same value and resulting operation as before.
+To do this, we create an inverted usage capture of the maximal that uses the new derived type of the maximal, but every individual operation is inverted, so dereferences become references, etc. This inversion essentially represents how one might get from the new maximal to the raw value of the variable (however, its likely nonsensical because it might involve refs of refs and other strange structures).
+However, we can take this inversion and put into each found usage capture in place of the old one.
 Then we can simplify this new capture, by removing ref and deref pairs.
-Eventually, we derive a new usage capture, which represents the new usage of the variable within the signature of the function.
+Eventually, we derive a new usage capture which represents the new usage of the variable within the signature of the function.

 \begin{figure}